 "You need to figure out in detail what will make the most difference for your small business before you start automating processes, or you might end up with more problems than solutions."
 Alisa Mistry, HR Manager at CharlieHR

-When it comes to HR automation, you might want to start automating everything all at once to make sure you don’t have anything blocking your way.
+When it comes to improving your HR processes, you might want to start automating everything all at once to make sure you don’t have anything blocking your way.

 However, the first tip I’d like to give is to identify three of the most time-consuming and difficult aspects of your HR processes and focus on automating these.